BerryCloud/spring-data-jpa-acl/acl/README.md

-# Spring Boot Data JPA ACL
+# Spring Boot Data JPA ACL (ONLY FOR SPRING BOOT 1 - SEE OTHER BRANCH FOR SPRING BOOT 2)

 This package is an extension for Spring Data JPA.
 It provides a fast an easily customizable access-control system for projects using Spring Repositories.